ClassiCube/MCGalaxy-API-Documentation/Database/Database.md

 #### `static void DeleteRows(string table, string columns, optional string modifier, params object[] args)`

-Deletes rows for the given table
+Deletes rows in the given table

 Remarks:
 - `modifier` is an optional argument that does not have to be provided